A New Multipoint Symmetric Secant Method with a Dense Initial Matrix: Numerical Experiments

 where $\tau_s=1e^{-8}$.
-For these experiments, the initial iteration used $B_0=I$, and for subsequent iterations, the { LSR-1} method was initialized two ways: (1) using the { BB} initialization and (2) using $B_0=I$ for every initialization.
+For these experiments, the initial iteration used $B_0=I$, and for subsequent iterations, the { LSR-1} method was initialized two standard ways: (1) using the { BB} initialization and (2) using $B_0=I$ for every initialization.
 Since we require (\ref{sr1-require}) to update the pairs, there was no danger of the denominator for the { BB} initialization becoming zero.
-For these results, the trust-region framework for the { MSS} and { L-SR1} methods were identical.
+For these results, the trust-region framework (e.g., parameters) for the { MSS} and { L-SR1} methods were identical.
 The results of this experiment are presented in a performance profile and table.
-Figure~\ref{sr1} contains the performance profile for the results.
-From the figure, it appears that { MSS} outperforms { L-SR1} in terms of function evaluations using $m=3$ with the initialization given by option 3 and $m=5$ with the initialization given by option 4.
-The { MSS} method with $m=3$ and option 4 as well as $m=5$ and option 3 solved 59 out 60 problems.
-In contrast, { L-SR1} with $m=3$ using both initializations failed to converge on 5 problems.
-With $m=5$ and the BB initialization, { L-SR1} did not converge on 6 problems; with $m=5$ and the identity initialization it failed to converge on 3 problems.